andreassolberg/jso/README.md

 ## Library size

+* 4.0.0-rc6: 12582 bytes
 * 4.0.0-rc4: 12612 bytes

 ## More from Uninett

-See also our javascript API mock-up tool <http://httpjs.net>.
+See also our javascript API mock-up tool <https://httpjs.net>, and our OAuth play tool <https://play.oauth.no>.

 * [Follow Andreas Åkre Solberg on twitter](https://twitter.com/erlang)
 * [Read more about UNINETT](http://uninett.no)